Ahukko8/mineclone/README.md

 # Welcome to React three fiber Minecraft

-This project is just me trying to mimic Minecraft in React.
+This project is just me trying to mimic Minecraft in React by following along a youtube tutorial video.
-How i did it can be seen in this Youtube video:
+Below is the link to the Youtube video:
 [![Video preview](https://img.youtube.com/vi/qpOZup_3P_A/0.jpg)](https://www.youtube.com/watch?v=qpOZup_3P_A)

 Demo: https://minecraft-freecodecamp.vercel.app/